Sei v2 - The First Parallelized EVM Blockchain

 Sei is composed of different software components that all work with each other to support the blockchain.
 Some of these components are tied to the consensus layer, and others are tied to the execution layer.

-Sei V2 will be changing the way the execution layer works to support optimistic parallelization and optimized state storage.
-Additionally, it will also create a new component to support EVM smart contracts.
+Sei V2 changed the way the execution layer works to support optimistic parallelization and optimized state storage.
+Additionally, it also creates a new component to support EVM smart contracts.
 These EVM smart contracts will benefit from all of the changes made to consensus and parallelization, and also be able to interact with existing Cosmwasm smart contracts.

 Backwards compatibility